 The Networks dossier displays information about network connections, open ports, and DNS lookups.

-To navigate to the Networks dossier in the Lacework Console, click Host > Networks.
+To navigate to the Networks dossier in the Lacework Console, click Resources > Host > Networks.
 See Dossier Navigation and Filters for information about filtering dossier data.

 By default this dossier displays all hosts and their associated information for the current day, beginning at midnight.

 These charts aggregate data for machines and network traffic.
 Available charts display unique machines and users, total connections, etc.

 The timeline displays events that match the date/time filter and any specified optional parameter filters set at the top of the page.